libp2p/docs/content/concepts/hole-punching.md

 Inspired by the
 [ICE protocol](https://datatracker.ietf.org/doc/html/rfc8445)
-specified by the IETF, libp2p includes a decentralized hole punching feature that allows for firewall and NAT traversal without the need for central coordination servers like STUN and TURN.
+libp2p includes a decentralized hole punching feature that allows for firewall and NAT traversal without the need for central coordination servers like STUN and TURN.